bbibbubbang/rpg/README.md

 - Open `index.html` in a modern web browser to try the pseudo-3D canvas demo.
 - The `android-webview` folder includes an example HTML page for touch input and a `MainActivity.kt` that loads it in an Android WebView.
+- A test NPC is rendered using a canvas-based sprite to demonstrate image-style characters without external files.

 ## Controls